eginez/blog-eginez/content/post/go_generics_use.md

 The first thing I noticed is that one might want to do more than just call `ew.write`.
 In fact, ideally, we should be able to handle arbitrary error throwing functions.

 Closures seem like the right tool for that.
-Our new error check structure would like so:
+Our new error check structure would like

 ```go
 type ErrorCatcher struct {